Fasting Blood Sugar Normal Range

 Exercise, in general, makes the body more responsive to insulin; this leads cells to absorb the glucose released in the blood much easier.
 Most particularly, blood sugar can be managed through activities that include walk and cycling with strength training exercises.

-Stress can increase blood sugar levels, so practices such as meditation, yoga, and deep breathing exercises may help keep your glucose levels within the normal fasting blood glucose range.
+Stress can increase blood sugar, so practices such as meditation, yoga, and deep breathing exercises may help keep your glucose levels within the normal fasting blood glucose range.

 Partnering with your doctor will keep you on track with your goals.
 Your provider will recommend tests such as the fasting blood glucose test, hemoglobin A1C, and others to monitor your progress.